lkloh/lkloh.github.io/_posts/2019-01-15-order-matters-in-css-pseudoclasses.md

-A bit of Googling [told me](https://www.w3schools.com/css/css_pseudo_classes.asp) that the `:hover` state had to come before the `:active` state, probably because you need to hover over a button before you can click on in.
+A bit of Googling [told me](https://www.w3schools.com/css/css_pseudo_classes.asp) that the `:hover` state had to come before the `:active` state, probably because you need to hover over a button before you can click on it.